 Water quality along the West Branch Sunday Creek has been degrading since baseline conditions in 2001.
-Values of average pH dropped from >6.4 to 4.0-5.4 range in 2005 and 2006.
+Values of average pH dropped from >6.4 to 4.0-5.4 range in 2005 to 2006 and remain constant in 2007.
 These pH values have dropped showing poorer water quality downstream of Drakes.
 The subsidence features in Rodger's Hollow have increased in size and have been continuing to funnel more water into the deep mines that then drain seep outlets in Drakes.
-After the Rodger's Hollow project is complete, these seep discharges in Drakes are expected to decrease, improving water quality along the West Branch of Sunday Creek.
+With the completion of the Rodger's Hollow project, these seep discharges in Drakes are expected to decrease, improving water quality along the West Branch of Sunday Creek.
 Sunday Creek mainstem downstream of Truetown continues to show pH values of less than 6.5.
+Values of pH in 2007 remain constant with values of pH in 2006.
+Approximately thirty-one stream miles met pH standards of 6.5 in the Sunday Creek Watershed.